bdkjones/CodeKit/config-file-spec.md

 }
 ```

-### Abbreviated Keys
+### Why Are The Keys Abbreviated?
-The keys are abbreviated in each `file` object because in Projects with tens of thousands of files, the extra characters add megabytes to the size of the Config File.
+Because in Projects with tens of thousands of files, the extra characters add megabytes to the size of the Config File.

+.
+.
+.

-## Shared Keys
+## Keys Shared By All Files
 All files have the following keys, regardless of their type: